bowentkruse/bowentkruse.github.io/index.md

 - Improved existing object detection model accuracy by 26% mAP for [drone-based OCR use case](projects/imdl_ays_drone).
 - Cultivated strong relationships with internal customers emphasizing adoption and best practices to achieve a swift three-quarter time-to-production.
 - Directed a team of annotators and developers, focusing on team productivity and data-centric modeling.
+- Created image focus quantificaton algorithm resulting in reduction of 40-50% of project false positives.

 **Application Development Intern - BNSF Railway**
 *Summer 2021*